Photo Exhibit Reveals Biscayne Bay’s Hidden Secrets

-Barry Fellman will be on hand at Pinecrest Gardens from noon to 4 pm on Sunday, April 23rd, signing Biscayne National Park Centennial posters for visitors.
-100% of all proceeds benefit Biscayne National Park.
-Fellman’s Mangrove Coast Exhibition will be on view through April 30, 2017.
+Barry Fellman was on hand at Pinecrest Gardens during Earth Day, signing Biscayne National Park Centennial posters for visitors.
+100% of all proceeds went to benefit Biscayne National Park.
+Fellman’s images are included in History Miami Museum’s exhibition Hurricane Andrew: 25 Years Later on view through January 15, 2018.

 Barry Fellman has been photographing the realm of marine life around South Florida’s mangroves for over 20 years.
 His photographs of the Biscayne Bay coastline share his thrill of investigation through the element of surprise and the excitement of discovery.